keycloak/keycloak-quickstarts/extend-admin-ui-quick-start/README.md

 ### Applying a Customized Theme

-Start the Keycloak server with `./kc.sh` or `./kc.bat` navigate to `http://localhost:8180/` to view the style being applied.
+Start the Keycloak server with `./kc.sh` or `./kc.bat` and navigate to `http://localhost:8180/` to view the style being applied.

 This is what you will see when you log in, if you use the stylesheet provided.